Feed on

 “I have plans,” I smile, “but thank you for the compliment.”

-“Blow him off,” he says earnestly, and thus begins the stream of boomer babble:
+“Blow him off,” he says earnestly.
+And thus begins the most extraordinary stream of boomer babble:

 “Have dinner with me.
 I’m very lonely because you see my mother just died and I’ve got my dogs but it’s not the same as my mother, and I’m feuding with my brother over the estate and I attribute that to the fact that he wasn’t breastfed as a baby and you know everyone was going to the bottle in the fifties and sixties and that really was a problem, and I’m lucky you see because I was breastfed though it’s a shame he wasn’t because all those good nutrients you get from the breast – well, that really does make a difference, but it’s good I’ve had my book to keep me busy and you know it solves the conspiracy question over JFK, and I could share that with you if you’d blow off this other guy and go out to dinner with me, you know?”

-Now I want to scream or throw books - and run!OMG
+I want to scream, or throw books in his general direction, or run.

-“I really need to go, but it was nice meeting you,” I say, edging my way around a table as another woman shoots me a knowing “oh-you-poor-thing” glance beneath her fringe of silver bangs.
+“I really need to go, but it was nice meeting you,” I say.
+I’m edging my way around a table as another woman shoots me a knowing “oh-you-poor-thing” glance beneath a fringe of silver bangs.

 “I’ll call you,” he says as I’m walking away, pulling my thin jacket tighter around my buxom little self, and heading off to what was – thankfully – a normal dinner.